 Market risk can be described as the risk of change in the fair value of financial instruments due to changes in interest rates, foreign exchange rates and market prices.
-The Company has limited exposure to market risk other than a change in Sterling Overnight Index Average (SONIA).
+The Company has limited exposure to market risk other than a change in Sterling overnight index rate (SONIA).